-Why Recovery Exercise Should Begin With Posture
+Why SCI Recovery Programs Should Begin With Posture

 TL;DR: Any SCI athlete with incomplete trunk control (and especially those who use a wheelchair) should prioritize postural work in their recovery practically above all else: any improvement in posture will make progress in the arms, hips, or legs easier.
 Let’s look more closely at why posture is a gateway to the rest of the body.